 Synthetic insulation is also much better at handling moisture than down, and will dry much quicker if it gets wet.

 At the manufacturing process, down is sorted, washed, and sterilized.
 It is during this sorting process that the fill power (stated as a number such as 500 or 600) is determined.
-This rating is based on how many cubic inches the down displaces in a given area, or simply, the space the down takes up.
+This rating is based on how many cubic inches the down displaces in a given area, or simply, the space the down takes upSynthetic Jackets - Quick Points

 Hybrid insulation is a growing technology among insulated jackets.
-These jackets are a combination of more than one insulating technology, such as down and synthetic in an attempt to harness the plus points of both.
+These jackets are a combination of more than one insulating technology, such as down and synthetic in an attempt to harness the benefits of both.

 Hybrid jackets come in a variety of styles, some jackets may feature both insulators separately within the jacket to improve range of motion ( a down jacket with synthetic sides may feel less 'puffy').
 While some brands are mixing the insulators within the jacket to aid warmth and moisture handling properties.